brookeweatherbie/brooke-html-css-mastery/README.md

 By Brooke Weatherbie, Intro to Coding for Journalists Class

-This assignment is to prove my mastery in HTML.
-It is due February 2, 2024.
+This assignment is to prove my mastery in HTML and CSS.
+It is due February 9, 2024.